soarlab/maline/README.md

 version we tested **maline** with is Android 4.4.3 (API version 19), which is assumed throughout the readme.

-**maline** is a collection of Bash and Python scripts, so no installation is needed.
-It suffices to obtain **maline**, e.g. from Github:

-    mkdir ~/projects
-    cd ~/projects
-    git clone git@github.com:soarlab/maline.git

 ## Dependencies

 To use **maline**, you need the following: